The 4 Qualities Of A Conscious Relationship, From A Marriage Therapist

 Why do people struggle so hard to make relationships work?

 Part of the reason is because we're entering into relationships for the wrong reasons.
 People find themselves unsatisfied in love because they lack a true purpose for being in it.
 The antidote?
 Moving toward what I like to call conscious relationships.

-It's a romantic relationship in which both partners feel committed to a sense of purpose, and that purpose is growth.
+A conscious relationship is a romantic relationship in which both partners feel committed to a sense of purpose, and that purpose is growth.
 Individual growth.
-Collective growth as a couple.
-Growth that makes the world a better place.
+Shared growth as a couple.
+Collective growth that makes the world a better place.